 Students are not expected to reproduce proofs of the sine, cosine and area rules.
+The cosine rule is a generalisation of Pythagoras' theorem.
+The sine rule is linked to the circumcircle and to circle geometry.

 Students at this level should realise that when the triangle is right-angled, the cosine rule becomes Pythagoras' theorem, the area formula becomes the simple 'half base times perpendicular height' formula, and the sine rule becomes a simple application of the sine function in a right-angled triangle.